CHT2531/intro-to-node/README.md

 const testString = 'This is a simple string to test Voca' console.log(voca.snakeCase(testString))
 ```
+* This uses an ES2015 import statement to use the Voca library.
 * Refresh the page in a browser.
 Open the console to make sure this has worked.
 * We can install any library in the same way.
 You just need to find the library on the NPM website (https://www.npmjs.com/).